-Internal Examiner: Timothy Brittain-Catlin

-External Examiner: Wendy Colvin

-Professional Examiners including the Chair of Examiners, Stephen Pidwill.
+Internal Examiner: Timothy Brittain-Catlin (until March 2023) External Examiner: John Edmonds Professional Examiners including the Chair of Examiners: Stephen Pidwill.
 Course Director: Miranda Terry.

 11.0 Eligibility for the Course:

 The course will be open to graduates from a: